elgeokareem/express_ts_boilerplate/README.md

 This repo is a boilerplate for an express application using react.

-For future realeases it is in mind to add:
+For future realeases it is in mind to add in different branches:

--Support for .env files
+  - Support for .env files
--Support for sql and nosql databases
+  - Support for sql and nosql databases